fenago/apache-solr/lab_guides/Lab_9.md

 binary protocol by default, called JavaBin.
-Normally, the client application sends an update request using HTTP POST with JSON or XML format, but the SolrJ client can send the update request as JSON, XML, or Solr\'s internal binary JavaBin format.
+Normally, the client application sends an update request using HTTP POST with JSON or XML format, but the SolrJ client can send the update request as JSON, XML, or Solr's internal binary JavaBin format.
 The JavaBin protocol is more efficient than XML or JSON.

 Apart from normal communication to Solr, SolrJ also supports load